-A bruted girdle is also known as a “bearded girdle” because the girdle’s surface resembles a man’s beard.
-On a micro-scale level, the bruted girdle has many tiny feathers which gives the diamond an opaque and frosty appearance.
+In severe cases of the bruting process, a “bearded girdle” can form and the diamond’s surface resembles the appearance of a man’s beard.
+On a micro-scale level, the bearded girdle has many tiny feathers which give the diamond an opaque and frosty appearance.
 In badly worked diamonds, the feathers can extend into the diamond’s body and become marked as inclusions.

 I would go on the record to say this: having a bruted girdle is no reason for joy.
-I don’t like the idea of having numerous “miniature cracks” around the diamond which have the likelihood of growing into larger ones should there be accidental impacts.
+I don’t like the idea of an unfinished girdle and it represents sloppiness in the cutter’s workmanship.
+Bearded girdles should also be avoided due to the numerous “miniature cracks” around the diamond.
+This is because there is a likelihood of them growing into larger ones should there be accidental impacts.